GEMDevEng/NovaCore/docs/STAGING_DEPLOYMENT.md

-# Staging Deployment Guide - Railway
+# Staging Deployment Guide - Vercel

-**Version**: 1.0.0
+**Version**: 2.0.0
 **Date**: 2025-10-29
-**Platform**: Railway
+**Platform**: Vercel
 **Environment**: Staging

 ---

 ## Overview

-This guide documents the deployment of the NovaCore backend to Railway's staging environment.
-Railway provides a free tier suitable for testing and staging deployments.
+This guide documents the deployment of the NovaCore backend to Vercel's serverless platform.
+Vercel provides a free tier suitable for testing and staging deployments with serverless functions.
+The Express.js backend is wrapped in a Vercel serverless function handler for seamless deployment.

 ---

 ## Prerequisites

-- Railway account (free at https://railway.app)
+- Vercel account (free at https://vercel.com)
 - GitHub account (for connecting repository)
 - Cohere API key (from `.env.local`)
 - Node.js 18+ (for local testing)